The Evolution of Bitcoin: From a Niche Technology to Mainstream Adoption

 3. Mining and Supply Cap: Bitcoin introduced the concept of mining, where individuals use computational power to validate transactions and secure the network.
 In return, miners are rewarded with new bitcoins.
 Importantly, Bitcoin’s supply is capped at 21 million coins, creating a sense of digital scarcity that has contributed to its value over time.

-See also What is bitcoin biggest competitor
+See also Is bitcoin safe

 Early Days: Bitcoin as a Niche Technology (2009-2012)